Classes and Objects in C#

 myCar.Drive(); // Output: Driving the car

-• It calls the method Drive() defined in the class.
+• It calls the Drive() method

 Comments